What is user onboarding?

 Asking your users for feedback is a delicate dance.
 Use these meetings to get feedback straight from the users’ mouths.
 Observe how your users interact with the systems, and find out improvement ideas for your future releases.

 You might also schedule a follow-up call to learn how it’s going a month after your users have started.

 Emphasising human support throughout IT onboarding will reassure users that it’s a safe bet to jump into PLM for the long-haul.

 6 steps to craft a PLM onboarding experience that works

 Now that we’ve covered the basics, and the building blocks of user onboarding are at your disposal, let’s look at how to put this all together into an onboarding process that feels tailored to each one of your users.

 Below are six steps to guide you when you’re setting up your user onboarding process.

-You can’t plan a great onboarding experience if you don’t know who your users are, the products they work with, and why they need that data to do their job better.
+You can’t plan a great onboarding experience if you don’t know who your users are, the products they work with, and why they need that data to do their jobs better.

-Define user segments by categorising their needs.
+Define user segments by categorizing their needs.
 You could segment using business functions, roles or disciplines.
-Or you could devise a broader categorisation, and group your users into viewers, editors and admins.
+Or you could devise a broader categorization, and group your users into viewers, editors and admins.